TechnionTDK/jbs-json23plet/README.md

 Allow to generate new ttl file from json file. <br />
 Using:

-1. write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
+1. Write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
 the generator have to implement the generate function.
 1. Rebuild using "./json23plet -b".
 1. Run "./json23plet.sh -generate MyGenerator \<dataInputRootDir\>".